neonephos/community/misc/ipcei_ora_cisero_overview.md

 IPCEI-CIS jumpstarted the development of the initial batch of NeoNephos projects by providing funding to ApeiroRA and provides the ideology behind NeoNephos.

 Still, contributors, projects and members which had nothing to do with the initial IPCEI-CIS but align to its philosophy are free to contribute to NeoNephos.
+NeoNephos does not receive direct funding from the IPCEI budget.

-Our relationship with IPCEI-CIS is a great benefit as the entire foundation benefits from the increased resources and exposure provided by the parallel dissemination efforts spearheaded by 8ra and CISERO.
+Our relationship with IPCEI-CIS through ApeiroRA is a great benefit as the entire foundation benefits from the increased resources and exposure provided by the parallel dissemination efforts spearheaded by 8ra and CISERO.

 For further reading please consult the [ICEI-CIS](https://competition-policy.ec.europa.eu/state-aid/ipcei/approved-ipceis/cloud_en), [8ra](https://8ra.com), [CISERO](https://cisero-project.eu/) and [Linux Foundation](https://linuxfoundation.eu) websites.